mjtorn/python-musicbrainz2/examples/README.txt

     Search MusicBrainz for a track matching the given track title and, optionally, artist name.

+ findlabel.py
+    Search MusicBrainz for a label matching the given label name.

  getartist.py
     Retrieve an artist using a MusicBrainz ID and display all officially released albums.